Exchange and Expand

 - Up to 6 keywords

-- Empirical findings (if you write a research proposal, please present expected/intended empirical findings).
+- Empirical findings (if you write a research proposal, please present preliminary insights that you gather from the extant knowledge with implications for potential findings.

-- Discussion and conclusions (not applicable for text-type 4a).
+- Discussion and conclusions (not applicable for 3a type of submission as above)

-- Contributions of your study (theoretical, methodological, practical).
+- Contributions of your study (theoretical, methodological, practical, policy insights)

 - Choose one topic area from the list below that best matches the positioning of your PhD dissertation (these topic areas are identical with the SIGs of EURAM, except for the last one ‘General Management’, which is no SIG in EURAM):